Error-331/code_tests/docs/bible/links.md

 Swallowed by Fears - October 15 (We let love swallow our fears rather than allowing fear to swallow us, leaving us feeling guilty);

 The Little Light - October 16 (We live in a dark and sinful world where the blind lead the blind and where the light of God in you is desperately needed);

+The Light of the Eye - October 17 (Philippians 4:8);